-In the years since, I have consulted with well over 300 filmmakers on their distribution strategy.
+In the years since, I have consulted with more than 273 filmmakers on their distribution strategy.
 And if I learned anything, it’s the fact that everything has changed in filmmaking.

 Since making our first feature, there have been some serious developments in production technology.
-And once again, this forces us to confront the age old question.
+And this forces us to confront the age old question.

 In fact one of our Filmmaking Stuff newsletter readers named Jake asked the following question: